ISHANPESHKAR/Weather-App---Search-Live/README.md

+⛔Note: Could not upload all the node modules as there were many folders in it and it was not possible to upload every file here .

+Live Weather Search App

+-Created a Weather App which will display the Weather of any city in world on the website .
+-It is one of my initial projects while learning ReactJS.
+-I have made use of a weather API that helps me display the live weather of different cities.

+-It includes components from React Library , API Integration, Live data Display, etc.

+Hope You Like it. ❤️

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.